 This sometimes happens following a severe electric shock.
-If the casualty's lips are blue, the pupils of their eyes widely dilated and the pulse in their neck cannot be felt, then they may have gone into cardiac arrest.
+If the casualty's lips are blue, the pupils of their eyes widely dilated and the pulse in their neck cannot be felt and you cannot detect any breath, then they may have gone into cardiac arrest.
 Act quickly and lay the casualty on their back.
 Kneel down beside them and place the heel of one hand in the centre of their chest.
 Cover this hand with your other hand and interlace the fingers.
 Straighten your arms and press down on their chest sharply with the heel of your hands and then release the pressure.
-Continue to do this 15 times at the rate of one push per second.
+Continue to do this 30 times at the rate of one push per second.
 'Push hard and fast, where a gold medallion would rest on the chest, to the rhythm of Ha, Ha, Ha, Ha, staying alive, staying alive.'
-That is, the music from Saturday Night Fever, as demonstrated by Vinnie Jones in a recent TV advertisement.
-Check the casualty's pulse.
-If none is felt, give a further 15 chest compressions.
+That is, the music from Saturday Night Fever, which gives a sense of the rytham required for success.
+Check the casualty's pulse and breathing.
+If none is felt, give a further 30 chest compressions.
 Continue this procedure until the heartbeat is restored.
 Pay close attention to the condition of the casualty while giving heart massage.
 When a pulse is restored the blueness around the mouth will quickly go away and you should stop the heart massage.
 Treat the casualty for shock, place them in the recovery position and obtain professional help.